allenheltondev/cicd-changelog/README.md

 8. Navigate to **./front-ent/environments/environment.ts**
 9. Replace the **Replace_Me_With_APIEndpoint_Output** text with the value you copied in step 7
 10. You are all set!
 The backend is deployed in AWS, and you can run the frontend locally.
+11. To start the frontend locally, type `cd front-end` to get in the correct directory, `ng build` to compile, and `ng serve` to start the local server

 ## Endpoints ##
 The backend will create two endpoints for your API: